 - Free Shoprunner membership, featuring complimentary two-day shipping and free return shipping at more than 100 online retailers

-You get a free credit score, updated weekly, with Chase Credit Journey.
+You get a free credit score report, updated weekly, with Chase Credit Journey.

 - No Annual Fee.
 The Chase Freedom Flex card has no annual fee.
 There’s therefore little downside to keeping it in your wallet, even if it’s not your primary credit card.